 Dhafer SAIDANE, Professor, Ph.D, Skema Business School - Université Côte d'Azur

 Benoît CLAVERANNE, Managing Partner, Chief Transformation and Development Officer of Oddo-BHF SCA

 Denis BEAU, Senior Deputy Governor of the Banque de France

-With offices in Paris, Lyon, Brussels and Geneva, Largillière Finance is an independent investment bank dedicated to assisting managers and shareholders of small and medium-sized companies with their capital transactions: company sales and acquisitions, financing (capital and/or debt), financial engineering (valuation, etc.) and financial strategy.
+With offices in Paris, Lyon, Nantes, Brussels and Geneva, Largillière Finance is an independent investment bank dedicated to assisting managers and shareholders of small and medium-sized companies with their capital transactions: company sales and acquisitions, financing (capital and/or debt), financial engineering (valuation, etc.) and financial strategy.